kevinkawchak/Clinical-AI-Demos/national-repositories/build-national.md

 ## Claude Code Commands
 - "You are responsible for comprehensive understanding and application of all aspects of the current directory”
 - “Place the new release notes in releases.md.
 Provide an updated changelog.”
-- “Provide three ASCII diagrams, each with their own perspective, for each commit", mermaid substitution ok.
+- “Provide three ASCII diagrams, each with their own perspective, for each commit", mermaid substitutions ok.
 - “Update the main Readme diagrams, repository structure, and other information related to this update.”
 - “Make sure the repository is fully up to date with this work regarding badges, content, and context.”

 ## Claude Code Limitations
-- Claude Code should perform the heavy lifting; however workflows that are too complex should be simplified and understood.
+- AI should perform the heavy lifting; however workflows that have many tasks should be simplified and processed separately.
-- Double check file generation locations, as moving large amounts of files around the repository counts as token usage.
+- Double check file generation locations, as moving large amounts of files around the repository count as token usage.
 - Pre-chunk text/markdown files over 20K tokens.
 Reduce the size of README files to under 10K tokens to avoid Claude errors.
+- Also have AI include README files that describe what individual chunked files mean, and how separate files correlate.
-- Avoid submitting the same prompt twice to mitigate failed code generations (even if prompts are in two conversations).
+- Avoid duplicate/triplicate prompts to mitigate failed code generations, even if prompts are in two conversations.
 - LLMs reward novel and well defined instruction based on repository text/code over direct requests and internet searches.

 ## Additional Considerations
-- Decrease unnecessary content from being introduced with additional small prompts.
+- First prompts have the largest outputs.
+Decrease small additional prompts and unnecessary content from being introduced.
-- Subsequent prompts must be as detailed as the first prompt to reduce chances of text and code truncation.
+- Subsequent prompts should be as detailed as the first prompt to reduce chances of text and code truncation.
 - Research and Deep Research features do not reliably generate code at scale; only use for generating knowledge bases.

 ## Charts and Diagrams
-- Prompt LLM separtely with dataset to receive Python visualization scripts (matplotlib, plotly).
+- Prompt LLM separately with dataset to receive Python visualization scripts in matplotlib and plotly.
-- Quality screening and re-positioning may be required for some scripts to obtain high quality images.
+- Quality screening and re-positioning may be required for some scripts to obtain better formatted images.
-- Charts/diagrams b) Meta prompt LLM with uploaded dataset to obtain visualization instruction prompt.
-2nd prompt: Paste instruction prompt with same dataset to obtain ≤10 Python visualization scripts using effective LLMs [7, 8].
+- Meta prompting with uploaded dataset first is encouraged to obtain a higher quality visualization instruction prompt.
 - General image generations by Claude Code and Hermes are limited.
 Use image generation models instead.
-- A